Stanisława Walasiewicz

 Stanisława Walasiewicz (3 April 1911 – 4 December 1980), also known as Stefania Walasiewicz, and Stella Walsh, was a Polish-American track and field athlete, who became a women's Olympic champion in the 100 metres.
 Born in Poland and raised in the United States, she became an American citizen in 1947.

 Background

-Walasiewicz was born on 3 April 1911 in Wierzchownia (now Brodnica County), Congress Poland.
+Walasiewicz was born on 3 April 1911 in Wierzchownia (now Brodnica County), co-called Congress Poland.
 Her family emigrated to the United States when she was three months old.
-Her parents, Julian and Veronika Walasiewicz, settled in Cleveland, Ohio, where her father found a job as a steel mill worker.
-Her family called her Stasia, a common Polish diminutive of her Christian name, which later led to the nickname Stella, as she was known in the United States.
+Her parents, Julian and Weronika Walasiewicz (in USA Veronica), settled in Cleveland, Ohio, where her father found a job as a steel mill worker.
+Her family called her Stasia, a common Polish diminutive of her Christian name, which later led to the nickname Stella, as she was known in the United States of America.